Boss Bitch: Music video

 Doja Cat posted pictures of herself at the video set in December 2019.
 The accompanying music video was released on January 23, 2020, and features previously unseen footage of the then-unreleased Birds of Prey, as well as shots of Doja Cat fighting off enemies and moving around a dance floor with Harley.
 Scenes featuring the singer were directed by Jack Begert, who also directed the videos for "Juicy" and "Cyber Sex".

 Credits and personnel

-Credits adapted from Birds of Prey: The Album liner notes.
+Credits adapted from Birds of Prey liner notes.